cksystemsteaching/selfie/README.md

 The above code reads in English as follows: define a procedure `factorial` with a formal parameter `n` as follows.
 First, declare a variable `f` and then initialize the value of `f` to `1`.
 Then, given an integer value for `n`, if the value of `n` is greater than `1`, multiply the value of `f` with the value of `n` and then decrement the value of `n` by `1`, and keep doing that until the value of `n` is not greater than `1` anymore.
 When this happens, return the value of `f`.
 So, the code actually computes `1 * n * (n - 1) * ... * 2` which is obviously equal to `n * (n - 1) * ... * 2 * 1` due to the *associativity* of multiplication or, in fact here, just because of the special case that `1` is the multiplicative identity.

-There is a few things here that require some more attention.

-imperative versus functional
-iterative versus recursive
+Now, there is one more thing that is truly remarkable.
+Instead of computing the factorial iteratively in a loop, we may also compute it *recursively* using code that is not only more compact but also looks quite different and yet computes exactly the same result as the iterative implementation:

 ```
 int factorial(int n) {